Welcome back to the Rush Limbaugh program here on the EIB Network.

 No, we don't.

-Jean in Louisville, Kentucky, you're next on the Rush Show.
+You're next on the Rush Show.

 Hi.

-Uh just got a little information here for you to pass on to Rush, if you will.
+Just got a little information here for you to pass on to Rush, if you will.

-The drive by media has a new way of putting out their word.
+The drive-by media has a new way of putting out their word.

-And I said, Where is that coming from?
+And I said, where is that coming from?

 Have you heard of that before?

-We're gonna put on my channel, any other channel, we're just going to invade and take off the air because my channel obviously is best.
+Any other channel, we're just going to invade and take off the air because my channel obviously is best.

 Amen.

-Well, that's that's funny stuff.
+No, that's funny stuff.

 All right.

-Hey, Gene, thanks uh for the call.
+Hey, Gene, thanks for the call.

 It's passed along.

-If you are one of those Muslims who uh so believes, uh, who has in their mind that it is uh an acceptable practice of your religion to blow up other people who are not of your religion in order to make your point and go to heaven, please leave the country immediately.
+And let me just tell you, on behalf of everyone in the country, if you are one of those Muslims who so believes, who has in their mind that it is an acceptable practice of your religion to blow up other people who are not of your religion in order to make your point and go to heaven, please leave the country immediately.

-We we are civilized people.
+We are civilized people.

 We do not do that sort of thing.